Because none of us want to think the universe is a blank dream….

 Women and Connection in Naples

-What followed were encounters with many women I met along the way.
-Some were part of the naval commands in the city, others I found in underground wine bars and speakeasies hidden from outsiders.
+What followed were encounters with women I met along the way: some from the naval commands based around the city, others from underground wine bars and speakeasies hidden from outsiders.

 The Stuck Point and the Sublime

 There’s a reason for what may sound like boasting: it’s a pattern I’ve repeated ever since.
 In CBT, I uncovered something I never expected—a stuck point.
 At the root of most stuck points is shame and self-blame for trauma endured.
-For me, mine is an addiction I developed from entering the liminal space of the sublime, standing at death’s door and staring at the specter of nothing.
+But my stuck point is not rooted in that.
+It's rooted to an addiction I've developed from having entered the liminal space of the sublime in my near-death experience, standing at that door and finding “nothing” on the other side.

-But this nothing isn’t the usual idea of absence most people think of.
-“Nothingness” names the sensation at that threshold when you glimpse the other side, a state beyond words, alluded to in the Upanishads as a peace that passes understanding, and which Sufis describe as fana, the word for the annihilation of self.
+But this nothing isn’t the nothing most people think of.
+It’s the nothingness described in the Upanishads as a peace that passes understanding, and which Sufis describe as fana—the word for the total annihilation of self.

-For years, I’ve chased this in orgasm, but only if there’s connection.
-What spiritual experience could I have with someone unconnected to me?
+For years, I’ve chased this annihilation through orgasm, but only if I feel a connection.
 Connections were what I built during my time in Naples.
 And in those connections, I experienced la petite mort (“the little death”) in the arms of women who gave me their trust.

 One woman I saw regularly gave me that trust every time.
-I took pride in helping her to her own la petite mort whenever we had sex.
-She asked me to stay at her apartment in the Spanish Quarter, so that during my remaining time, she’d take off from work and treat me to trips to Sorrento, Capri, and Rome until I had to return to the States for more outpatient treatments.
+I took pride in helping her reach her own la petite mort whenever we had sex.
+She asked me to stay at her apartment in the Spanish Quarter so that, during my remaining time, she’d take off from work and treat me to trips to Sorrento, Capri, and Rome until I had to return to the States for more outpatient treatments.

 Illness, Memory, and Making Peace

 Decades later, I’m battling cancer.
-The work I’m putting into CBT is meant to free me from anything that could block me from fully living in the moment.
-When I finally go through that door—and it won’t be soon—I’ll do it free of what’s attributed to Meister Eckhart in the movie Jacob’s Ladder:
+The work I’m doing in CBT is meant to free me from anything that keeps me from living in the moment.
+When I finally go through that door—and it won’t be soon—I’ll do it free of the burden attributed to Meister Eckhart in the film Jacob’s Ladder:

 I don’t care what other novelists say: every story starts as an idea rooted in the emotions of personal experience, not the experience word for word.
 From there, the characters take on lives of their own.
 I don’t know how the story will end, but I’m having fun seeing where it goes.